Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="preventing-a-user-from-signing-in-to-office-365"></a>Empêcher un utilisateur de se connecter à Office 365

-Un administrateur informatique peut également empêcher un utilisateur de se connecter à Office 365, ce qui empêcherait l’utilisateur d’accéder aux services en ligne Office 365 ou de traiter des données stockées dans Office 365.
-Consultez la section [Bloquer l’accès d’un ancien employé aux données Office 365](https://docs.microsoft.com/microsoft-365/admin/add-users/remove-former-employee).
+An IT admin can also prevent a user from signing into Office 365, which would prevent the user from accessing any Office 365 online service or processing any data stored in Office 365.
+See [Block a former employee's access to Office 365 data](https://docs.microsoft.com/microsoft-365/admin/add-users/remove-former-employee).

 ## <a name="part-2-responding-to-dsrs-with-respect-to-insights-generated-by-office-365"></a>Partie 2 : Répondre aux DSR relatives aux informations générées par Office 365